kickstarter/telekinesis/README.md

 ```

 Calls to `put` send a single record at a time to Kinesis, where calls to
-`put_records` can send up to 500 records at a time, which is the Kinesis service limit.
+`put_all` can send up to 500 records at a time, which is the Kinesis service
-If more than 500 records are passed to `put_records` they're grouped into batches
+limit.
+If more than 500 records are passed to `put_all` they're grouped into
-and sent.
+batches and sent.

-> NOTE: To send fewer records to Kinesis at a time when using `put_records`,
+> NOTE: To send fewer records to Kinesis at a time when using `put_all`, you
-> you can adjust the `:send_size` parameter in the `create` method.
+> can adjust the `:send_size` parameter in the `create` method.

-Using `put_records` over `put` is recommended if you have any way to batch your
+Using `put_all` over `put` is recommended if you have any way to batch your
 data.
 Since Kinesis has an HTTP API and often has high latency, it tends to make
 sense to try and increase throughput as much as possible by batching data.